phulst/keysplitter/readme.md

 If any of your 3 keys get stolen, nothing is lost.
 It's useless to a thief, and you can still access your account using the other 2 keys.

+That said, use this tool at your own risk.
+I accept no responsibility if you lose your private key or crypto while using this tool.
+Always make sure your system isn't compromised.
+Also test restoring your private key from the split keys before destroying the original private key.

 ## using this library